 Have a start and end time on everything you do.
 Know how long it takes to do a problem set or a set of questions at the end of a chapter.

 You’ll start developing a sense of time in everything you do.
 You’ll know how long it takes to get things done instinctively.

 Again, Shovel will help you decide how much time you need and when you need to get started.
-It can literally see into the future and let you know if you are going to have time to get things done.
+It can look ahead and let you know if you are going to have time to get things done.